 Can we really be addicted to sugar?
-Maybe not, but many of us just can’t say no.
+Maybe not, but many of us just can’t say no to it.

-How do I know that I should cut back on the sweet stuff?
+How do we know that we should cut back on the sweet stuff?

 - Losing control and eating more than you planned.

 - Constantly trying to self-justify when you eat something sweet.

 When it comes to sugar, you can never be too careful.
 Whether you have a serious problem with sugar, or you just feel that you could maybe cut back just a smidge.
 Here are 9 simple tips to help you reduce your sugar intake…

 - Take Baby Steps

 It is a lot easier to cut back on sugar if you do it a little bit at a time.
 Depriving your body of all sugar at once might actually lead to more sugar cravings than before.
 Start by cutting out a small amount of sugar each week, until you have reached a point where you are consuming little to no sugar.
 Also start drinking more water, and eating more fruits and veggies.